-Before each use of the boat, check that the bilge pumps are working.
+Before each use of the boat, check that the bilge pump is working.

-To do this, switch the BILGE PUMP 1 to "Manual" mode.
+To do this, switch the BILGE PUMP to "Manual" mode.
 You should hear the characteristic pump sound.
-Turn off the BILGE PUMP 1.
-Switch the BILGE PUMP 2 to "Manual" mode.
-You should hear the characteristic pump sound.
+Turn off the BILGE PUMP.

-Recommendation: the bilge pumps operation mode "Auto" must be switched on at all times while boat in motion.
+Recommendation: the bilge pump operation mode "Auto" must be switched on at all times while boat in motion.